 Amazon Alexa Echo Speakers for Hotels

 Alexa for Hospitality is a version of Amazon’s virtual assistant technology, which has been designed specifically for use within hotels and hospitality businesses.
 The hospitality version of the service was launched in June 2018 and has already been adopted by a number of major hotel companies, including Marriott, Autograph Collection and the Wynn.
-It can be integrated with existing smart devices and allows those in the hospitality industry to offer a more personalised guest experience.
+It can be integrated with existing smart devices and allows those operating in the hospitality management to offer a more personalised guest experience.

 More information about the Alexa for Hospitality service can be found in the following video:

 How Do the Alexa Speakers Work?

 Amazon Alexa Echo speakers are powered through a combination of artificial intelligence and IoT (the Internet of Things) technology, which allows it to serve as a virtual assistant and central ‘smart hub’.
 The technology centres on voice recognition, meaning the speakers understand and respond to human speech.